Ritam (Novi Sad magazine): Background and history

-Ritam magazine was founded in 1962 by publisher Dnevnik from Novi Sad.
-It was dedicated to jazz and popular music.
-The editor-in-chief was poet Miroslav "Mika" Antić.
-The first issue was released on October 1, 1962.
+Ritam magazine was founded in 1962 by publisher Dnevnik from Novi Sad, as the first Yugoslav magazine dedicated to jazz as well as popular music.
+The magazine's editor-in-chief was poet Miroslav "Mika" Antić.
+The first issue was released on 1 October 1 1962, with the inscription "Yugoslav magazine for jazz and popular music" under the magazine title.
 The price of an issue was 50 dinars.
-Before August 1965, which was when the last issue was published, 39 issues have been released in total.
+It was published semimonthly, on every 1st and 15th of the moth.
+The magazine was printed in black and white, in broadsheet format.
+Ritam published news, interviews, reviews and commentaries.
+The magazine also organized voting for most popular bands in Yugoslavia, with the winners gaining an opportunity to perform on the Parada ritma and Vatromet ritma music festivals.
+Before August 1965, when the magazine was discontinued, 39 issues have been released in total.